Skip to main content

 • Never click on a link from a random text, email, or social media message, even if it seems to come from a company you know.

-• Don't pay anyone who contacts you unexpectedly, demanding payment with crypto.
+• Don't pay anyone who contacts you unexpectedly and demands payment with crypto.
 Urgency is a red flag.

 • Never pay a fee to get a job.
-If someone asks you to pay upfront for a job or says to buy crypto as part of your job, it's a scam.
+If someone asks you to pay upfront for a job or says you should buy crypto as part of your job, it's a scam.

 The threat of crypto scams underscores the need for constant vigilance.
 Whether it's investment opportunities that seem too good to be true or the peculiar urgency of a stranger's request for crypto, recognizing the red flags can help prevent falling victim to crypto fraud.
-As the industry continues to evolve, staying informed and cautious is paramount for anyone involved in the digital asset space.
+With the right tools and proactive strategies, you can protect your clients—and your reputation—from these emerging threats.
+Crypto is most likely here to stay, and so is the fight against fraud.

 About the Author